naeimbah/Test_PipeLine_cardiacMR/README.md

 It seems that there are some valley in the histogram and A number of methods exist to find the valley between the two modal peaks in a histogram.
 I test a few here.

+There are many methods to do thresholding such as Simple Thresholding, Adaptive Thresholding, and Otsu’s Binarization.
+Here I explore Otsu’s Binarization to investigate whether I can extract the blood pool from the outer contour.

+# Otsu's Binarization

 # packages

 pandas,